meierac/wochenschau/SWIPEABLE_SHEETS_IMPLEMENTATION.md

 - ✅ ExportSheet - Swipeable with larger desktop layout
 - ✅ SettingsSheet - Swipeable with complex two-pane layout

+Additionally, iCal auto-sync with manual refresh buttons has been implemented.
+See [ICAL_AUTO_SYNC.md](./ICAL_AUTO_SYNC.md) for details.

 ## Overview
 Implemented native-feeling swipeable sheets for mobile devices with smooth animations and touch gesture support.
 All sheet/modal components can now be closed by swiping down from the header.